VatBane/NewAuto/README.md

 # NewAuto

-Now it does not work because I broke the database with my experiments
+All is working except creating orders because I broke database with experiments